-Snowboarding is all the rage and so fun to watch during the Olympics!
+Snowboarding season is just about here!
 Kids will love testing their creativity while bending this chenille snowboarder into shape.

 - 1 jumbo craft stick